What is the SISTRIX Visibility Index?

 The Visibility index on the other hand uses the average search volume for the entire previous year in its calculation.
 This means that position 5 in May for “Christmas trees” will have the same value as position 5 in December.

-If the domain would manage to increase their ranking from 5 to 2 over the course of the summer, the two index values would behave quite differently:
+If the domain were to increase its ranking from 5 to 2 over the course of the summer, the two index values would behave quite differently:

 - the traffic index would not be able to show the change, as the search volume values for the summer would be so low that no peak would show up.